FavourableGod/Capstone-project-2/README.md

 ### Exploratory Data Analysis:
 ---
 This involved the exploratory of the Data to answer some questions about the data such as;
-- 	Determine the total revenue generated for each product category.
+- Retrieve the total number of customers from each region.
-- Count the number of sales transactions within each region.
+- Find the most popular subscription type by the number of customers.
-- Identify the product with the highest total sales value.
+- Find customers who canceled their subscription within 6 months.
-- Compute the revenue generated for each individual product.
+- Calculate the average subscription duration for all customers.
-- Summarize monthly sales figures for the current year.
+- Find customers with subscriptions longer than 12 months.
-- List the top 5 customers based on their total spending.
+- Calculate total revenue by subscription type.
-- Calculate each region's contribution as a percentage of overall sales.
+- Find the top 3 regions by subscription cancellations.
-- Identify products that recorded no sales in the past quarter.
+- Find the total number of active and canceled subscriptions.

 ### Data Analysis